Preventing Slips, Trips, and Falls in the Workplace

 Is It a Slip, a Trip, or a Fall?

-A slip occurs when there is too little traction between a person’s shoe and the surface that they’re walking on.
+A slip occurs when there is too little traction between a person’s shoe and the surface they’re walking on.
 These incidents are more likely when walking surfaces are wet, perhaps from a spill or bad weather, or when workers are in a hurry.

-And a fall occurs when a person’s balance is off.
+A fall occurs when a person’s balance is off.
 Obviously, a slip or a trip can cause a sudden loss of balance, but so can other behaviors such as leaning too far to one side when on a ladder.
 Falls can occur either on the same level or when a person falls from one level down to another.

 The easiest way to help employees stay on their feet is for everyone to maintain good housekeeping.
-Keeping workplaces clean and well organized should be part of every employee’s daily routine:
+Keeping workplaces clean and well organized should be part of every employee’s daily routine.

 - Adopt a “clean as you go” approach.
-Instead of waiting until the end of the day to pick up after yourself, put tools and equipment away as you finish with them, sweep up as needed, and place scrap and trash in the appropriate containers instead of letting debris accumulate around you.
+Instead of waiting until the end of the day to pick up after yourself, put tools and equipment away as you finish with them, sweep up as needed, and place scrap and trash in the appropriate containers instead of letting debris accumulate.

-- When you notice a slip or trip hazard in your work area, take care of it before anyone gets hurt: A file cabinet drawer that’s left open is an accident waiting to happen, so keep an eye out for floor-level dangers that can easily be remedied.
+- When you notice a slip or trip hazard in your work area, take care of it before anyone gets hurt: An open file cabinet drawer or visible power cord is an accident waiting to happen, so keep an eye out for floor-level dangers that can easily be remedied.

 - Clean up spills immediately — don’t assume a coworker is handling it.
 While the floor is drying, use a “Caution – Wet Floor” sign or a barricade to warn other workers that a slip hazard exists.

-Same-level falls occur when a person falls onto the surface that they’re walking on and elevated falls occur when a person falls to a lower level.
+Same-level falls occur when a person falls onto the surface they’re walking on, and elevated falls occur when a person falls to a lower level.

-- When walking, move at a safe pace – give yourself time to get to your destination without running.
+- Always move at a safe pace, giving yourself time to get to your destination without running.